mibuhari/Kotlin-based-Exoplayer-Android-APP-with-PIP-and-Notification/README.md

    - What is the difference between prepare() and play() methods in ExoPlayer?
      - Exoplayer prepare() method is used to acquire all the resources required for playback.
      - Exoplayer play() method is used to play when the stream is ready.
 The option player.playWhenReady could be enabled true to play once the stream is ready.
-10. What is the use of MediaSession in ExoPlayer instance?
+   - What is the use of MediaSession in ExoPlayer instance?
-a.
-MediaSession is used to provide various details to the media player, like meta data, handling keys, etc.
+     - MediaSession is used to provide various details to the media player, like meta data, handling keys, etc.
-11. Sometimes the audio/media buttons like play, pause and others are not visible.
-How to handle this? playerView.setUseController(true)
+   - Sometimes the audio/media buttons like play, pause and others are not visible.
+How to handle this?
+     - playerView.setUseController(true)

-Notification related:
+6. Notification related:
 12. How to make sure only audio bandwidth is consumed when the app is playing in the background? trackSelector = DefaultTrackSelector(this) mPlayer = SimpleExoPlayer.Builder(this)